Published: 24 April 2013

 All of my cushion cover patterns are perfect for using up small amounts of yarn.
 You just need to remember that if you use dark colours for the background you need to use light colours for the pattern, and when changing colours try to make sure the new colour is roughly the same 'value' (strength of colour) as the one it is replacing.

 This is Scaddiman which you will find in the "Buy Patterns" section.
 Scaddiman in 2 colours Changing the colours totally changes the appearance and you have to look closely to be sure they are knitted from the same instructions.
-These are two versions of Scaddiman.
-Scaddiman in many colours Scaddiman in blues I wrote the pattern for just 2 colours but adding some more makes a big difference.
+These are two versions of Scaddiman. multi-coloured Scaddiman Scaddiman in many shades of blue I wrote the pattern for just 2 colours but adding some more makes a big difference.
 For both of these I mostly knitted until the colour ran out then replaced it with another.
 I have acquired a huge quantity of blues, but the subtle changes of shade makes for a very interesting cushion cover.

 I avoided replacing both background and pattern colours in one round.

 I tried the same with Starn, another of my patterns which has just 2 colours.
-Starn I used lots of colours for this version which has a lovely bright centre.
-Starn looking more like a sunset A third version looks different again.
-Starn in a variety of colours
+Starn in 2 colours I used lots of colours for this version which has a lovely bright centre.
+Starn with a very bright centre A third version looks different again. multi coloured Starn

-One person tells me Maristi reminds her of a butterfly so she knitted a version to emphasise that, and I tried to do the same, and also changed the background from dark to light. alternative colours for Maristi
+One person tells me Maristi reminds her of a butterfly so she knitted a version to emphasise that, and I tried to do the same, and also changed the background from dark to light.
+Maristi cushion cover

 Shetland is the most northerly group of Scottish islands.
 Apart from mainland Scotland, the other near neighbours are Norway to the east and the Faroe Islands to the north west.